Finger pushing

 Just weeks before he was set to graduate high school, Castillo died on May 7, 2019 after two students opened fire at the STEM School, injuring eight other students.
 Multiple students said that he tackled one of the gunmen while suffering a shot to the chest, a shot that eventually killed him.

-A seven-foot-tall stone pillar, Castillo’s memorial is wrapped in an engraved American flag and features a cross on the left side chiseled above his name and birth date.
+A 7-foot-tall stone pillar, Castillo’s memorial is wrapped in an engraved American flag and features a cross on the left side chiseled above his name and birth date.
 On the front, the date of the shooting and a passage from John 15:13 sit below a photo of Castillo wearing an orange and blue flannel shirt.

 A stone memorial with a crowd of people around it